-Anyone might be absent from class occasionally due to legitimate reasons - such as sudden or unexpected work conflicts, illness of self or a close relative, accidents, births, deaths, court cases - or possibly some not-so-lofty reasons - such as sleeping through an alarm or grappling with the after-effects of a particularly enthralling party.
+Almost everyone is absent from class occasionally due to legitimate reasons - such as sudden or unexpected work conflicts, illness of self or a close relative, accidents, births, deaths, court cases; sometimes the reasons ar not so lofty - such as sleeping through an alarm or grappling with the after-effects of a particularly enthralling party.
 If you have missed class, or you are aware ahead of time that you will be absent for class, please contact me by e-mail (or by phone if you do not have e-mail access) and provide a brief explanation for your absence.
 Without proper advance or reasonable notice, no opportunity to make up any missed work will be given (please see Section 2B below for more details).
 Depending on the reason for your absence, you may be required to provide verification of the circumstances surrounding your absence - for example, a doctor's note confirming your illness.